pezkuwichain/pezkuwi-subxt/cli/README.md

 # subxt-cli

-Utilities for working with substrate metadata for `subxt`
+Utilities for working with bizinikiwi metadata for `subxt`

 ```
 USAGE: